xJackyll/Series_Tracker/README.md

 ## Disclaimer

-The code may not be well-written, and there might be some bugs.
-However, the script is functional and serves its purpose.
+There may be some bugs in the script.
+However the script is functional and serves its purpose.
 Use it at your own discretion.

 ## Contribution